santino79/alanhylands.com/content/blog/migrating-blog-wordpress-gatsby-part-one/index.md

 Simple answer is no. Like all tech options, it will come down to horses for courses.
 For a clean, simple blog I like the thought of just writing up a Markdown file, uploading it and seeing it live.
 For sites and online apps that could be doing with the full Wordpress admin backend and database, I'll still look to it for the foreseeable future.

-Life does not have to a case of EITHER/OR, sometimes it's good to keep a few options in your toolbelt.
+Life does not have to be a case of EITHER/OR, sometimes it's good to keep a few options in your toolbox.
 I've made a career out of being a Data MacGyver, no reason to change that when it comes to the end of nearly my second decade building websites as well.